Clarity is fundamental

 As a general rule, you should start a new paragraph when you:

-You may have seen TV comedy shows, where a character uses the wrong word and everyone laughs.
-It’s not so funny if you do it on your website, or in a brochure that’s been distributed to thousands of potential customers.
+But it might not be so funny if you do it on your website, or in a brochure that’s been distributed to thousands of potential customers.

 You might think big words make you sound more professional, but they can also make you sound ridiculous if you get them wrong.